 13. X-Treme 300W Trail Climber Mountain BikePrice: $1,059.00Pros:

 - Lower stand-over height makes it more accessible for a wider range of riders

 - Front and rear disc brakes

 - Not intended for aggressive trail riding

 The X-Treme 300W Trail Climber Mountain Bike is relatively light on technology and features, which is why it’s so popular among value-minded riders.
 This updated version offers several enhancements over the existing model.

 One of the biggest changes is the stand-over height.
 Where the previous bike had a high stand-over height, this one has an 18-inch frame with a step-through design.
 In other words, it’s simply more accessible to a wider range of riders.

 Off-road riding can be unpredictable, but the bike’s 300-watt brushless hub motor is a dependable source of power.
 You’ll also find a 24-volt battery that delivers up to 20 miles per charge.
+If you want a longer range, consider pairing the bike with an e-bike battery for an extra boost.
 In terms of riding modes, you’ll find variable speed control (twist throttle) or pedal and power-assisted modes.